 - Applicants must be eligible for a current certificate of registration with the College of Nurses of Ontario. (www.cno.org)

-- Three Faculty of Nursing confidential reports must be completed by academic/professional referees.
-One of these must be from a current or recent employment supervisor.
+- Three Faculty of Nursing confidential reports must be completed by academic/professional referees, with at least one from an academic who has taught the applicant and one from a recent employment supervisor.

 - An "Applicant Profile" must be completed, which includes a section addressing goals in seeking graduate education (narrative statement).